 Talib Kweli recently sat down for an in-depth interview with multi-Platinum audio engineer Daniel Wyatt at his Mix:Master Academy, and during their 90-minute exchange, which covered President Trump, Kanye and the future of hip-hop, among other topics that were discussed, Kweli came out in defense of Drake's employment of ghostwriters and the utilization of ghostwriters by rappers in general.

-"I don't have a problem with ghostwriters because, to me, the song is king," said Kweli.
+"I don't have a problem with ghostwriters because, to me, the song is king," Kweli said.
 "Whatever you need to do to make the song hot, do it.
 You need to bring in another emcee?
 Do it."

 We last published an article involving Drake and the ghostwriting versus songwriting debate in December 2015, but since then, countless artists, like Kweli, have come to Drake's defense, including Logic and BJ The Chicago Kid.